How to buy Litecoin (LTC) – A Beginner’s Guide

 - The total number of Litecoins available is 84 million, as opposed to Bitcoin’s 21 million.

 Before you go off to buy Litecoins, you will need a wallet to store them in.
 There are many Litecoin wallets available today, but in this post I’ll just review the best ones in my opinion.

 Hardware wallets cost money.
 So if you’re not sure how serious you are about cryptocurrencies and just want to get a taste of what they feel like, perhaps you would be better off to start with a software wallet.

 The easiest Litecoin software wallets to get started with are undoubtedly Exodus and Edge.
 Both wallets are very intuitive.
 Exodus works only on desktops, while Edge is for mobile.
 If you want more information you can read my Exodus review.

 In this post I’ll focus on the easiest exchanges to get started with, that also supply the widest variety of payment methods.

 Pros: Easy to get started with, various payment methods

-eToro is a popular and well established cryptocurrency investment platform that allows you to buy and sell Litecoins and other cryptocurrencies for fiat currency (i.e. Dollars, Euros, etc.).
-In other words, eToro allows you to invest in the coins instead of actual access to your coins. .
+eToro is a popular and well established cryptocurrency trading platform that makes it easy for you to invest in Litecoins and other cryptocurrencies for fiat currency (i.e. Dollars, Euros, etc.).
+In other words, eToro is more targeted towards traders than towards users who are looking to actually own their coins.

-Even though you can’t withdraw coins or send coins from eToro to other people, it is still a good option for price speculation.
+Even though you can withdraw or send coins from eToro to other people, it is not the ideal platform for that and it is more suited for price speculation.

 Pros: Simple buying process, reliable company